 Expect to hear back “yes by (date):, “no”, or “maybe; send me 500 words”.
 It may take a while–even weeks or months–or you might not hear back at all.
 If not, move on to the next publication.

 “Maybe; send me 500 words” is most common if you haven’t been published before, or if the format is different from anything you’ve done before.
 (It’s your first interview.)
-Before risking publishing, the editor wants to see what you’ve got, and you may have to do the article “on spec” and only get a contract after turning in the article.
+Before risking publishing, the editor wants to see what you’ve got, and you may have to do the article “on speculation” and only get a contract (maybe!) after turning in the article.
 If you have several articles in the genre, a pitch and links to what you have (your “clips”) should get you a yes/no.

 Now fill out a contract if you need to, and write your piece!